 Andrew Abes, BA Kin, CSCS- Strength and Conditioning/Athletic Development Coach

-Coach Andrew has an extensive background in sport coaching and athletic development.
-Andrew grew up playing high performance tennis and quickly transitioned into coaching, becoming an assistant tennis pro at the age of 16.
-During his early career, Andrew has coached high performance junior tennis in Mississauga, Oakville, London and Muskoka.
+Coach Andrew has an extensive background in sport coaching and performance.
+Andrew grew up playing and coaching tennis at a high level, becoming a certified teaching professional at the age of 16.
+During his early career, he has coached high performance junior tennis all across Ontario.

-After 10+ years of coaching, Andrew spent two years working in a clinical rehabilitation setting as a kinesiologist.
-During this time, he learned valuable active recovery, mobility, and muscular release techniques that has made him an asset in the return to play protocols of our student-athletes.
+After graduating, Andrew spent two years working in a clinical rehabilitation setting as a kinesiologist.
+Here he learned valuable active recovery, mobility, and muscular release techniques that has made him an asset in the return to play protocols of our student-athletes.

-During his time at Hill Performance Training, Andrew has worked with some of the brightest young stars in the sport of hockey and lacrosse, many of which are playing and excelling on the professional and international stage.
+During his time at the Hill, Andrew has worked with elite talent in hockey and lacrosse, many of which are playing and excelling on the professional and international stage.
 He has served in the professional realm as an assistant strength and conditioning coach for the Rochester Knighthawks and Halifax Thunderbirds of the NLL.

-Andrew’s training philosophy is based heavily on developing sound functional movement, proper mechanical loading, and efficient biomechanics to provide a strong foundation on which to build strength, power and speed.
+Andrew’s training philosophy is based on developing sound functional movement, loading, and biomechanics to provide a strong foundation on which to build strength, power and speed.

-Coach Andrew is a graduate of Western University with a Bachelor of Arts in Kinesiology and Minor in Psychology.
-During his time at Western, he has served as a neurobehavioural lab assistant, teaching assistant and upper year mentor in the Faculty of Health Sciences.
+He holds a Bachelor of Arts in Kinesiology and Minor in Psychology from Western University.
+While there, he served as a neurobehavioural lab assistant, teaching assistant and upper year mentor in the Faculty of Health Sciences.

-Andrew is a Certified Strength and Conditioning Specialist (CSCS) through the NSCA, USA Weightlifting certified Olympic lifting coach (USAW-1), and holds his Club Professional 1 Coaching Certification through Tennis Canada and the Professional Tennis Registry.
-Alongside his coaching, Andrew is also heavily involved in the planning of our yearly conferences.
+Andrew is a Certified Strength and Conditioning Specialist (CSCS) through the NSCA, USA Weightlifting certified Olympic lifting coach (USAW-1), and holds his Club Professional 1 (CP1) Certification through Tennis Canada and the Professional Tennis Registry.